ramirezxc02/ramirezxc02/README.md

             }
         }
 ```
+#### **Referrals**
-#### **Referrals** this is a company process, I can't give too much detailes due to company policies but it's an automation which take decisions based on information obtained from Images.
+This is a company process, I can't give too much detailes due to company policies but it's an automation which take decisions based on information obtained from Images.
 I didn't develop this one but I added some Improvements, one of them was consume information from GCP buckets.
 The technologies on this projects are:
 ⭐Uipath Studio
 ⭐SQL Server
 ⭐BigQuery